htihle/htihle.github.io/weirdml.md

 <div style="text-align: center">
     <img src="../images_v2/weirdml_cost_vs_accuracy.png" width="800"/>
     <p><em>This scatter plot visualizes the trade-off between the cost and the overall average accuracy across all tasks for each model.
 The X-axis (Average Cost per Run) is on a logarithmic scale, representing the total estimated cost in USD for a complete run including all iterations.
-The Y-axis (Average Max Accuracy) shows the overall mean accuracy, as detailed in the Model Performance Summary figure.</em></p>
+The Y-axis (Average Max Accuracy) shows the overall mean accuracy, as detailed in the Model Performance Summary figure.
+The actual datapoints are in the middle of each company logo, not the text.</em></p>
 </div>

 <div style="text-align: center">